Torque vectoring: History

 At about the same time, the Lancer Evolution IV GSR was equipped with a similar Active Yaw Control (AYC) system in 1996.
 AYC was fitted to the rear wheels and similarly works to counteract understeer through a series of electronically controlled clutches that control torque output.

-The phrase "Torque Vectoring" was first used by Ricardo in 2006 in relation to their driveline technologies.
+The phrase "Torque Vectoring" was first used by Ricardo PLC in 2006 in relation to their driveline technologies.

 Functional description

 The idea and implementation of torque vectoring are both complex.
 The main goal of torque vectoring is to independently vary torque to each wheel.
 Differentials generally consist of only mechanical components.
 A torque vectoring differential requires an electronic monitoring system in addition to standard mechanical components.
 This electronic system tells the differential when and how to vary the torque.
 Due to the number of wheels that receive power, a front or rear wheel drive differential is less complex than an all-wheel drive differential.

 The impact of torque distribution is the generation of yaw moment arising from longitudinal forces and changes to the lateral resistance generated by each tire.
 Applying more longitudinal force reduces the lateral resistance that can be generated.
 The specific driving condition dictates what the trade-off should be to either damp or excite yaw acceleration.

 The function is independent of technology and could be achieved by driveline devices for a conventional powertrain, or with electrical torque sources.

 Then comes the practical element of integration with brake stability functions for both fun and safety.